coopergau/ZK-STARK-from-scratch/README.md

 - Maybe go over the composition poly to make sure functions are clean - refactored the poly functions
 - maybe consider extending the domain by a factor of 8 instead of 32
 - add back in get_mimc_constants so its not just k every round but k(x) which just gives the k corresponding to that round.
+- mention that this is not technically perfect zk and does reveal a lin combination (or something) of the trace so with enough queries the trace poly can be interpolated. so if multiple parties prove to the same verifier a proof for the same mimc output, extra measures would be required.